This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SilkSipToSpoon #CollectiveBias

 You can pair these muffins with fresh fruit, keep them in a lunchbag as a healthy part of lunch, or pair them with some non-dairy yogurt for a healthy, balanced breakfast!

-Speaking of non-dairy yogurt, I love to serve two of these muffins with a side of Silk’s non-dairy vanilla yogurt and fresh fruit.
+Speaking of non-dairy yogurt, serve two of these muffins with a side of Silk’s non-dairy vanilla yogurt and fresh fruit.
+Silk’s plain and vanilla almond and soy yogurts are both low in sugar, so it’s a good option in place of dairy if you want a vegan option.

 - 1 tablespoon whole flaxseeds